learningequality/kolibri-docs/docs/learn.rst

 #.
 Click the :guilabel:`CREATE AN ACCOUNT` button on :ref:`Kolibri sign in page <sign_in_page>`.
 #.
 Type in your chosen username and password (twice).
 #.
+If there is more than one facility on the server device, make sure that the one where you want to create an account with is visible under the *Facility* heading.

+	If it is not, use the browser *back* button, and select the correct facility.

+#.
 Click the *Usage and privacy* link to read more information about who will have access to your personal information.
 #.
 Click the :guilabel:`CONTINUE` button.
 #.
 Select your birth year and gender.
 This information is optional, and you can choose not to provide it.